Our Employment Law Solicitors can help you if you’ve suffered from discrimination at work because of a disability.

 Making a Disability Discrimination Claim

-You can make a claim against your employer for disability discrimination whilst you are still employed.
+If you have been unable to resolve matters directly with your employer and you decide to bring a claim to an employment tribunal, you can make a claim against your employer for disability discrimination whilst you are still employed.
 You don’t need to wait until you leave or are dismissed.

-We’ll consider all funding arrangements, including No Win, No Fee if this is suitable.
 Speak to one of our experienced Employment Law Solicitors today and protect your rights.

 We're happy to help